 - Daily disposable soft contact lenses — The wearer inserts these lenses every morning and throws them away every night before going to bed.
 Because of this, there is no need for lens care solutions or storage.

 - Two-week contact lenses — These soft contact lenses last for two weeks.
-They can be worn daily, and then cleaned and stored overnight in lens solution.
+Patients can wear these daily, then clean and store them overnight in lens solution.
 After two weeks, you discard them and start a new pair.

-- Monthly contact lenses — These are also called extended wear contact lenses and can be worn continuously for up to 30 days.
+- Monthly contact lenses — Sometimes these are also called extended wear contact lenses and can be worn continuously for up to 30 days, but not all monthlies are approved for extended wear.
 Extended wear contact lenses can be more prone to developing eye infections and other issues if not kept clean.

 Rigid gas permeable or simply gas permeable (GP) lenses can be mistaken for the hard contacts of the past, but they are much more flexible, comfortable, and allow oxygen to get to the cornea.
 They actually transmit more oxygen to the cornea than soft contact lenses.
 Because GP lenses are rigid, they do not change shape when you blink and can provide sharper vision in some cases than soft lenses.
 They are much more durable than soft lenses because they are not made with water, and proteins and lipids do not adhere to them as easily (sometimes a problem with soft contact lenses).
 The downside to GP lenses is that they take from three to four days for the wearer to adapt to them, and then they need to be worn regularly to maintain that comfort.

-With advancing technology, problems such as astigmatism and the need for bifocals can now be addressed with both soft contact lenses and gas permeable lenses.
+With advancing technology, problems such as astigmatism and the need for bifocals we can now address with both soft contact lenses and gas permeable lenses.

 - Bifocal lenses — Both soft contacts and GP contacts also are available in bifocal styles.
 These correct for both near and far vision, depending on the portion of the lens viewed through, just as bifocal glasses do.